 - Call the Police: Once you have noted as much identifying information as you can, pull over to the side of the road.
 Call 911, and give the local authorities all of the details you were able to gather.

 Defensive driving is a skill that could help you to avoid an auto accident in BC.
-North Shore Driving School is one of the best driving schools in Abbotsford.
+North Shore Driving School is one of the best driving schools.
 Our instructors will teach you to drive defensively, so you may avoid getting in a collision whenever possible.
 Unfortunately, an impaired driver can endanger even the most capable and confident of motorists.
 If you suspect that a motorist is driving while drunk, don’t hesitate to call the police.

 The North Shore Driving School Car Division in North Vancouver is at 1821 Lonsdale Ave, and the number is 604-988-1138.
 Our Truck Division is in Burnaby at 2990 Norland Ave, and the number is 604-299-9292.
 You may also contact us online to inquire about our services in Coquitlam, Langley, and Abbotsford.